NVIDIA DOCA DPA All-to-all Application Guide

 mpirun -np

-The following runs the DPA all-to-all application with 8 processes, with 128 bytes as the message size, and with
+The following runs DPA all-to-all application with 8 processes, with 128 bytes as message size, and with

 mlx5_0and